 Topical probiotics can benefit the skin in a number of different ways:

-1) Cleanse 2x a day with cleansers containing some or all of the following ingredients:
+- Cleanse 2x/day with cleansers containing some or all of the following ingredients:

 Not recommended: Scrubs contain sharp particles that can cause microscopic tears in the skin and invite invasion from unfriendly microbes like Stapylococcus aureus and Streptococcus pyogenes.